neomatamune/deep_5if/README.md

 sudo docker ps -a
 ```

-If everything is fine you should get a line like the following (what matters here is that the "STATUS" field):
+If everything is fine you should get a line like the following (what matters here is that the "STATUS" field is "UP"):

 ```
-CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS                    PORTS                    NAMES
+CONTAINER ID        IMAGE               COMMAND                  CREATED
-52aac7bf9976        deep                "/bin/sh -c 'jupyter…"   13 minutes ago      Up 13 minutes             0.0.0.0:8887->8888/tcp   deep_jupyter
+52aac7bf9976        deep                "/bin/sh -c 'jupyter…"   13 minutes ago
+STATUS                    PORTS                    NAMES
+Up 13 minutes             0.0.0.0:8887->8888/tcp   deep_jupyter

 ```